-Stefanie Rosenberg, MS, PA-C
+Stefanie Rosenberg, PA-C

 Midwestern Regional Medical Center